 The Sideshow Banner Art of Fred G. Johnson

-Fred G. Johnson is considered to be one of the finest sideshow banner painters in the history of the circus and sideshow world.
+Fred G. Johnson is considered to be the most well known sideshow banner painters in the history of the circus and sideshow world.
 He had a 65-year career of banner painting, creating many works that are still prized by collectors and museums around the world.
 He worked for the O. Henry Tent and Awning Company in Chicago for 40 years from 1934 – 1974.

 Known as the ‘Picasso’ of circus art, Fred G. Johnson designed advertisements for the Century of Progress Exposition, the 1933 World’s Fair held in Chicago, the city’s old White City and Riverview amusement parks, traveling shows throughout the country, and all the great circuses, including Ringling Brothers, Barnum & Bailey and the Clyde Beatty Circus.